ericrovtar/ericrovtar.github.io/_posts/2014-06-27-the-strength-of-pain-(perception).md

 Some unique life problems begin to present themselves that make us realize that this wouldn’t be an easy condition to live with.
 You would constantly have to monitor yourself and have someone’s help.

 So wait&hellip; pain – at least physical pain – serves a purpose.
-Pain serves as a mirro to the other emotions of life, as Dr. Pierce points out:
+Pain serves as a mirror to the other emotions of life, as Dr. Pierce points out:

 <blockquote>
     <p>